 Alternative options to protect your short-term rental

 One alternative to short-term rental insurance you may consider is landlord insurance; however, this type of policy is usually designed for long-term rentals.
-Since your guests aren’t vetted as much as a long-term tenant would be, most carriers won’t allow homesharing to qualify for landlord insurance.
+Unless you plan to have the same tenants for an extended period of time, you may find that some insurance companies will not offer you a landlord insurance policy.

-What Airbnb host insurance actually covers
+Airbnb host insurance

-This coverage does not include property damage from environmental factors such as mold, damage or injury from intentional actions or loss of earnings.
+Host protection coverage does not include property damage from environmental factors such as mold, damage or injury from intentional actions or loss of earnings.
 If you need to file a claim, you must first contact Airbnb, who then puts you in touch with a third-party claims administrator.

 In addition to the protection insurance, hosts also automatically qualify for Airbnb’s host guarantee.
 This covers any damage to your listed property and possessions up to $1 million.
 However, this is not considered an insurance policy and Airbnb still recommends getting additional insurance to protect your listing.